awslabs/aws-sdk-swift/reference/0.x/AWSDevOpsGuru/DevOpsGuruClientProtocol.md

 func listEvents(input: ListEventsInput, completion: @escaping (ClientRuntime.SdkResult<ListEventsOutputResponse, ListEventsOutputError>) -> Void)
 ```

-### listInsights(input:​completion:​)
+### listInsights(input:completion:)

 Returns a list of insights in your AWS account.
-You can specify which insights are returned by their start time and
-status (ONGOING, CLOSED, or ANY).
+You can specify which insights are returned by their start time and status (ONGOING, CLOSED, or ANY).

 ``` swift
 func listInsights(input: ListInsightsInput, completion: @escaping (ClientRuntime.SdkResult<ListInsightsOutputResponse, ListInsightsOutputError>) -> Void)
 ```

-### listNotificationChannels(input:​completion:​)
+### listNotificationChannels(input:completion:)

 Returns a list of notification channels configured for DevOps Guru.
-Each notification channel is used to notify you when
-DevOps Guru generates an insight that contains information about how to improve your operations.
-The one
-supported notification channel is Amazon Simple Notification Service (Amazon SNS).
+Each notification channel is used to notify you when DevOps Guru generates an insight that contains information about how to improve your operations.
+The one supported notification channel is Amazon Simple Notification Service (Amazon SNS).

 ``` swift
 func listNotificationChannels(input: ListNotificationChannelsInput, completion: @escaping (ClientRuntime.SdkResult<ListNotificationChannelsOutputResponse, ListNotificationChannelsOutputError>) -> Void)
 ```

-### listRecommendations(input:​completion:​)
+### listRecommendations(input:completion:)

 Returns a list of a specified insight's recommendations.
 Each recommendation includes a list of related metrics and a list of related events.